angu-software/TCR-Workflow/Worklog.md

 ## Open

-* [ ] BUG: when stopping tcr, when no session is started, it shows a weird error message

 * [ ] Add parameter to `tcr run` to skip commit/revert phase (useful when drafting the test)

 * [ ] Forward output of tcr action to not mix error output with success output